-Learning Outcome 2.7: Differentiate between business process improvements, streamlining, and reengineering.
+Learning Outcome 2.7: Differentiate among automation, streamlining, and reengineering.

 Business process improvement attempts to understand and measure the current process and make performance improvements accordingly.
+Automation is the process of computerizing manual tasks, making them more efficient and effective, and dramatically lowering operational costs.
 Streamlining improves business process efficiencies by simplifying or eliminating unnecessary steps.
 Bottlenecks occur when resources reach full capacity and cannot handle any additional demands; they limit throughput and impede operations.
 Streamlining removes bottlenecks, an important step if the efficiency and capacity of a business process are being increased.
-Business process reengineering (BPR) is the analysis and redesign of workflow within and between enterprises and occurs at the systems level or companywide level and the end-to-end view of a process.
+Business process reengineering (BPR) is the analysis and redesign of workflow within and between enterprises and occurs at the systems level or companywide level and is the end-to-end view of a process.